hayden-greener/streamdeck-yt-dlp-automated/readme.md

 Streamdeck-YT-DLP Automated is a Python command-line utility for downloading video or audio from a URL copied to the clipboard.
 It's designed to be compatible with devices like a Stream Deck for easy operation.

+This script interacts with your system's clipboard.
+While it utilizes windll calls through ctypes for a generally secure approach, there's always a potential for compatibility issues with certain programs.

 ## Prerequisites

 Ensure you have the following installed on your local machine: